bolt-observer/agent/README.md

 Of course you can also start the agent on a remote node and just point it to the correct endpoint, but since this is not the default use cases flags `--userest` and `--rpcserver` are not advertied in help.

-## Private data

-What the `--private` flag does probably needs a little elaboration.
-When it's `false` (which is the default) private information never leaves the node.
-Only thing that is not publicly known is balance distribution of the channels (and reporting that is the whole point of `balance-agent`).
-If don't allow private data no unannounced channel balance will be reported.

-On the other hand if you allow private data it means balances will be reported for announced and also unannounced ("private") channels.
-However that is not enough, since just a balance update from a possibly unknown node would not allow us to display a consistent node settings page.
-We also need something akin to `lnrpc getnodeinfo` JSON output except that it contains also your unannounced channels.
-A component [nodeinfo](./nodeinfo) is responsible for sending out this data periodically.
-You can control the check frequency through `--nodeinterval` flag which is similar to `--interval`.
-Note that only if there is a change the JSON will be actually sent to the server.
-To not overload the node since it does a few RPC calls `--nodeinterval` is by default done once every minute (`1m`).

-At startup nodeinfo is always gathered and we make sure it is sent to the server before any other data.
+Flag `--private` means whether you want to report data for private ("unannounced") channels too (when true).
+The default is false.

 ## Components

 Internally we use:
 * [channelchecker](./channelchecker): an abstraction for checking all channels
-* [nodeinfo](./nodeinfo): this can basically report `lncli getnodeinfo` for your node (including unnanounced channels) - it is used by the agent when you allow private data access so we have a full view of node info & channels
+* [nodeinfo](./nodeinfo): this can basically report `lncli getnodeinfo` for your node  - it is used by the agent so we have a full view of node info & channels
 * [checkermonitoring](./checkermonitoring): is used for reporting metrics via Graphite (not used directly in balance-agent here)
 * [lightning_api](./lightning_api): an abstraction around lightning node API (that furthermore heavily depends on common code from [lnd](https://github.com/lightningnetwork/lnd))